SAP-samples/teched2025-AD161/README.md

 <br>![](./assets/images/i_0020.png)

-We focus on the CAP part of this integration.
-I.e. we assume that there already is a BDC tenant with the required Data Product installed, and that we have access to that tenant.
+This session focuses on the CAP part of the integration: we assume that there already is a BDC tenant with the required Data Product installed, and that we have access to that tenant.
 In the HANA Cloud Instance used for the session, we have already created a HANA Remote Source pointing to the BDC tenant, as well as a schema that contains virtual tables